justinsisley/Invisible-Framework/readme.md

 Save __client/index.js__, then go back to your browser.
 You should see your logged message in the browser developer tools console.
 Congratulations!
 You just created a web application!

 All files in the __client__ directory are processed by Babel via webpack, and supports ES6 (including modules), JSX, CSS, JSON, images, and fonts.
-IFrame doesn't care how you structure your files and folders within the __client__ directory.
+The Invisible Framework doesn't care how you structure your files and folders within the __client__ directory.
 The only required file is your entry point: __client/index.js__.

-See the [IFrame demo project](https://github.com/justinsisley/Invisible-Framework-demo) for more information.
+See the [the Invisible Framework demo project](https://github.com/justinsisley/Invisible-Framework-demo) for more information.

 ## Building the Server

 Now that you have a world-class UI, let talk APIs.

-IFrame uses both webpack-dev-server and Express.js during development.
+The Invisible Framework uses both webpack-dev-server and Express.js during development.
 The Express.js server is also used in production mode to handle the serving and caching of static assets, and to handle any local APIs.

 ### API Configuration

-IFrame provides two API configuration options:
+The Invisible Framework provides two API configuration options:

 1. A proxy API endpoint, located at __/proxy__, which will proxy all requests to a remote server of your choosing
 2. A local API endpoint, located at __/api__, which is handled by the local Express server